Looking for a low carb alternative to mashed potatoes? One that’s better than potatoes?? No it’s not cauliflower…Hello Creamy Dreamy Mashed Turnips!

 - Chopped Green Onion or Chive for Garnish

 - Add the cream cheese, butter and cream and mash until desired consistency is reached.
-Season with salt and pepper to taste (about 1 teaspoon of salt and 1/2 teaspoon pepper).
+Season with salt and pepper to taste.
 If you want a smoother consistency, use an immersion blender.
 I like mine a little chunky!
 Enjoy!!

 Nutrition facts are approximate and will vary depending on the ingredients used.
 Carbs from sugar alcohols have been excluded since they have shown to have no impact on blood sugar.

 This recipe lists monk fruit sweetener in the ingredients list, however I do not see anywhere in the instructions where the sweetener should be added.
 Please advise.
 Thank you for your time and have a beautiful day:)

 Sorry about that!
 The sweetener is used in the water when boiling the turnips to help tame some of the bitterness if the turnips are larger.
 If they are smaller and mild there is no need to use it.
 I have added this note to the recipe as well as marked the sweetener optional.
 I very rarely have to use it but sometimes you can get a turnip that is just really bitter!
 Hope this helps!
 Have a great Thanksgiving!

 OMG these were fabulous!
 I’m so happy I found your site!!
 We made ours loaded with bacon and cheese we were so pleased at the outcome!
 You have made my low carb journey so much easier because potatoes are my big downfall!
 I can live without pasta but bread is my next demon to conquer!
 Lol Thank You!!